intuitymedialab/kopernikus/Hardware/README.md

 Basically everything runs off a notebook powerbank that has all the charging and protection features already built in - so no working on risky LiPo battery packs is required here.

 The battery pack can deliver up to 50W peak which is more than enough for our use.
 One issue we had from time to time though was that the battery pack has a protection built in that shuts off the power when too little current is drawn.
-This totally makes sense when using it for its intended purpose (which we obviously don't).
+This totally makes sense when using it for its intended purpose (which we don't).

 #### Adding a power resistor
 At some point this problem somehow vanished, but one possible solution would be adding a **power resistor** that draws a fixed base current and thus circumvents the automatic shutdown.
 It also increases the power draw in general, but it's probably the simplest solution.